Korean Wikipedia: Services derived from Korean Wikipedia

-Businesses heavily make use of the Korean Wikipedia in various ways, for its license, the Creative Commons Attribution Share-Alike License (CC BY-SA), allows modification and distribution for commercial purpose.

-Empas integrated the Korean Wikipedia database in its search since 11 August 2005.
-The feature to search Korean Wikipedia using a mobile phone with a wireless Internet connection through Nate was available to the subscribers of SK Telecom from 6 July 2007.
+Businesses heavily make use of the Korean Wikipedia in various ways since its license, the Creative Commons Attribution Share-Alike License (CC BY-SA), allows modification and distribution for commercial purposes.
+In 2005, the web portal Empas integrated the Korean Wikipedia database in its search tool.
+The feature to search Korean Wikipedia using a mobile phone with a wireless Internet connection through the web portal Nate was available to the subscribers of SK Telecom from 6 July 2007.
 Since 21 August, Daum mirrored Korean Wikipedia and English Wikipedia on its portal, and Naver also started to present the search results from the Korean and English Wikipedia prior to others from 11 January 2008.

 Politics

 The South Korean right-wing youth group story K favors proactive involvement in contributing to Korean Wikipedia.
 Human rights groups have sent copies of the Korean Wikipedia to North Korea on USB sticks by balloon.